MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeviceCollectionExcludeMembershipRule.md

 You can specify the collection whose members are excluded by name, ID, or an object that represents the collection.

 Configuration Manager dynamically updates the membership of the device collection on a schedule if the membership of the excluded collection changes.
-For more information on these rules, see [Introduction to Collections in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682177(v=technet.10)) on TechNet.
+For more information on these rules, see [Introduction to Collections in Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/introduction-to-collections).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.